 In these conditions “the Customer” means the person, firm, or company who commissions the services of Studio Kudos Ltd, “the Company”.
 By commissioning the Company to undertake work “the project” on their behalf, the Customer agrees that these Terms and Conditions of Trading define our working relationship.
 All projects, services, or goods that the Company may be contracted to produce or provide for the Customer will be subject to the following:

 For each project, the Customer will receive an estimated quote outlining the project specifications and estimated fees for our time based on the Company’s current hourly rate and, where appropriate, any goods and professional services commissioned by the Company in order to complete the project.
-Work will begin upon the Customer’s written or oral approval of the estimate and this will constitute an agreement.
+Work will begin upon either the Customer’s written or oral approval of the estimate, or the payment of the required deposit, and this will constitute an agreement.
 The Customer agrees to pay the Company in accordance with the terms specified in each proposal/estimate.
 Estimates are valid for only 30 days from the date on the estimate.

 REVISIONS AND ALTERATIONS

 New work requested by the Customer and performed by the Company after a proposal/estimate has been approved is considered a revision or alteration.
 If the job changes to an extent that substantially alters the specifications described in the original estimate, we will submit a revised proposal/estimate to you, and a revised additional fee must be agreed to by both parties before further work proceeds.
 When contact reports are issued by the Company’s staff of meetings between the Customer and the Company the contents will be taken to be a correct record of the meeting to which it refers if it is not questioned by the Customer within three working days of its receipt.
 Author’s alterations or changes to copy or content requested after the artwork is completed are billed at our standard hourly rates.

 OVERTIME AND RUSHED ORDERS